pot-app/pot-desktop/README.md

 ### Install Manually

-1. Download the installation package ending in `.msi` from the Latest [Release](https://github.com/pot-app/pot-desktop/releases/latest) page.
+1. Download the installation package ending in `.exe` from the Latest [Release](https://github.com/pot-app/pot-desktop/releases/latest) page.
 2. Double click the downloaded file to install it.

 ## MacOS